 Comprised of over 45 different gardens, there’s a whole lot to see here.
 In total, there are well over 30,000 different plants!
 This is definitely one of the top Denver attractions and a place you won’t want to miss when visiting the city.

-Tickets for the main York Street area of the gardens cost $12.50 for adults, $9.50 for seniors/military, and $9 for students and children.
-There are actually several days throughout the year when it’s totally free, so be sure to check the calendar.
-It’s open every day from 9-5, and you can find directions by checking the map here.
+Tickets for the main York Street area of the gardens cost $15 for adults, $9.50 for seniors/military, and $9 for students and children.
+This is one of the best places to visit in Denver, and it’s included in the City Pass, which you can purchase online here.